25 February 1587: The destruction of Koppány castle and the victory at Kacorlak

 One could already see from the increasing number of Ottoman raids in 1587 that the “peace” period is soon coming to an end.
-Anyway, the Peace of Edirne was only about „major” campaign: the nature of the Ottoman Empire was to wash away the borders in a ceaseless „small war”.
+Anyway, the Peace of Edirne was only banning bigger campaigns: the nature of the Ottoman Empire was to wash away the borders in a ceaseless „small war”.
 But now, both the Turks and the Hungarians were more active in attacking each other than before.

 On the other hand, the combined forces of the Sanjaks (Ottoman regions) of the southern-Trans-Danubian Region, attacked the area of Kanizsa Castle in August.
 Bey Kara of Koppány met Bey Sejszüfár (Sásvár) of Szigetvár on 8 August in Szigetvár Castle, along with the beys of Mohács and Pécs Castle.
 They decided to launch an attack with 5,000 riders around Letenye and Lendva on 13 August.
 Zrínyi György (or in Croatian, Juraj Zrinski) received intelligence about this plan so he summoned the soldiers of the neighboring castles and summoned Batthyány Boldizsár, Nádasdy Ferenc, Huszár Péter the Captain of Pápa as well.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)

 Meanwhile, the Turks were destroying the area undisturbed, killing the garrison of Lendva who were the only ones who tried to resist them.
 Their heroic death gained time for the Christian forces.
 Zrínyi, in order to cut the road of withdrawal towards Szigetvár Castle (now in Turk’s hands), had the bridges of the Zala River destroyed and hid 3,000 soldiers around Kacorlak-Gelse, and placed 3,000 troops in reinforcement.
 It was a typical trap played on the 1,000-mile-long Military Borderland.
 The Turks often used it, too.
 Here is more about the life of Huszár Péter:

-When the Bey saw the ruined crossing places, he realized the trap so he decided to break through.
-Yet, the attempt was failed in the early morning and they were caught between two fires.
+When the Bey saw the ruined crossing places, he realized the trap so he decided to sally out.
+Yet, the attempt failed in the early morning and they were caught between two fires.
 A fierce battle has been developed and finally, the troops of Zrínyi have pushed the enemy into the Zala River.

 Meanwhile, German and Hungarian musket-men were shooting at them from the opposite bank so only a very few of the Turks could flee.
 More than 2,000 Turks fell and 1,300 were captured.
 The Hungarians could take the supplies and the booty as well.

 Many chief Turks fell on the battlefield, like Bey Szinan of Mohács or Bey Hasszán of Koppány.
 Many of them were captured, like Bey Naszuf of Berzence or Bey Ali of Pécs, along with many Ottoman officials, beys, and aghas.
 The ill-reputed Sehszüvár could hardly flee across the marshlands.

 Several hundreds of peasants arrived on the following day to bury the dead.
 The prisoners of war were taken to Kanizsa, they were to be ransomed in exchange for lots of money.
 It was an important victory and it was celebrated all over the country, and Zrínyi was declared its main hero.

 This time, the Court from Vienna (Prague, in fact) sent nice words of praise to the commanders.
 (In other cases, they had always threatened the Hungarians with punishments in case they raided the Ottoman Turks.)
 The career of Bey Sehszüvár was finally broken by this defeat and he was summoned to Istanbul where he was arrested.
 Yet, he was able to buy himself out with his money.
 Shortly after this, he died suspiciously; Balassi Bálint suspected that he may have been poisoned.
 Here I wrote more about the renegade Bey Sasvár:

-(Source: Nádasdy Banderium and Szibler Gábor)
+Source: Nádasdy Banderium and Szibler Gábor